diego-codes/recipes/soup/brothy-white-bean-soup.md

-# White bean brothy soup
+# Brothy white bean soup

 This recipe is a "European" tasting soup that is bright and brothy.
 It is time-consuming, but the labor is minimal.
 This recipe is based on Bon Appetit's [video recipe](https://www.youtube.com/watch?v=PXqoyt4vsPA).

 **Note:** Make sure that you plan for this recipe to have enough time to soak beans.

 ## Ingredients